 You can also change the default Operating System and the ‘Time out’ period using system configuration utility.
 You can change this time by typing the desired time in the ‘Time out’ box, located next to Boot options.
 ‘Time out’ is the time your system waits for your choice, before it boots using the default Operating System.
 To change the default boot settings:

 Every time you start your system, some programs and services are invoked implicitly.
-These are the startup items and can be enabled or disabled as desired.
-These items can be managed from Task Manager where program name is listed with its publisher, status and start-up impact.
-Disable unnecessary startup items or items with ‘High’ impact to increase your PC speed.
+These are startup items and can be enabled or disabled as desired.
+These items can be managed by a Task Manager where the program name is listed with its publisher, status and start-up impact.
+Disable unnecessary startup items or items with a ‘high’ impact to increase your PC speed.

 Services and Tools

-Services tab serves the purpose to enable or disable any services that run on system startup.
-Tools tab contains the core tools that are important to configure your system settings e.g., computer management, system information, event viewer, change UAC settings etc.
+The Services tab serves the purpose of enabling or disabling any services that run on the system startup.
+The Tools tab contains core tools that are important to configure your system settings e.g., computer management, system information, event viewer, change UAC settings etc.